armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 ---
-title: Armory CD-as-a-Service Plugin for Armory Enterprise and Spinnaker
+title: Armory CD-as-a-Service Plugin for Armory CD and Spinnaker
 linkTitle: Spinnaker Plugin
 description: >
-  Use this guide to install the Armory Continuous Deployment-as-a-Service plugin for Spinnaker and Armory Enterprise.
+  Use this guide to install the Armory Continuous Deployment-as-a-Service plugin for Spinnaker and Armory CD.
 This plugin enables performing canary and blue/green deployments in a single stage.
 weight: 500
 ---